How to build a Web scraper with Node.js

 yarn add -D @types/cheerio

-No need to install the definition of the types for Axios because the type definition is included in the library.
+You do not need to install the Axios type definitions because they are because the type definition is included in the library.

-Let's create a file called scraper.ts inside the folder src, then add the code below:
+Let's create a file called "src/scraper.ts" and add the code below:

 import axios from 'axios';